nyorain/vpp/README.md

 # vpp
 vpp is a vulkan abstraction library written in modern C++14 and licensed by the __MIT License__.
-It does not aim to be a full-sized graphics engine, it rather focuses on providing some useful features that make programming vulkan applications in c++ more convinient and less repetitive.
+It does not aim to be a full-sized graphics engine, it rather focuses on providing some useful features that make programming vulkan applications in c++ more convenient and less repetitive.

-vpp also includes a c++ codegenerator for the vulkan api which focuses on typesafety, less typing while still being more explicit as well as it tries to not introduce a huge compile time overhead.
+vpp also includes a C++ codegenerator for the vulkan api which focuses on typesafety and less typing while still being more explicit as well as it tries to not introduce a huge compile time overhead.
 There should be no runtime overhead using the c++ api.